-Mere compliance with an order to proceed to an unsafe port is unlikely to break the chain of causation between the breach and the damage.
-On the contrary, compliance with the order will usually be an essential link in the chain of causation and, save in cases where it ought to have been obvious to the reasonable master that they should not proceed, an owner is entitled to assume that a charterer has complied with its obligations (see above and The Stork).
+As regards a claim for damages, it should be noted that mere compliance with an order to proceed to an unsafe port is unlikely to break the chain of causation between the breach and the damage.
+On the contrary, compliance with the order will usually be an essential link in the chain of causation and, save in cases where it ought to have been obvious to the reasonable master that he should not proceed, an owner is entitled to assume that a charterer has complied with its obligations (see above and the STORK).